FierceEagle/fierceeagle.github.io/index.md

 ### Who shops at Tesco

 To answer this question we looked first into an important information that the researches provided with the dataset, the relative representativeness that each area achieved. **Representativeness** here represents the ratio of loyalty card holding customers vs. the number of area residence.
-An area with a low representativeness has few Tesco customers and thus prevents extrapolation, as the few Tesco Customers would then speak for the majority of Residence in an Area. *The similarity to the UKs first-past the post election system is left uncommented by the Author*.
-The ration was then normalized using min-max-scaling to provide a normalized representativeness, with the most representative area having a representativeness of 1 and the least representative area having a representativeness of 0.
+An area with a low representativeness has few Tesco customers and thus prevents extrapolation, as the few Tesco customers would then speak for the majority of residence in an area. *The similarity to the UKs first-past the post election system is left uncommented by the Author*.
+The ratio was then normalized using a min-max-scaling to provide a normalized representativeness, with the most representative area having a representativeness of 1 and the least representative area having a representativeness of 0.

 {% include Map_Factory_Representativness.html %}